Ballard, County Clare

-Ballard is a townland in west County Clare, Ireland.
+Ballard, also known as Baltard, is a townland in west County Clare, Ireland.
 It is on the N67 national secondary road between the urban areas of Doonbeg and Kilkee.
 The nearest large towns are Kilrush and Kilkee, which are approximately 10 and 5 miles away, respectively.

 The townland is within the parish of Killard and the diocese of Killaloe.

 Education

 The current Ballard National School opened in 1911.
 The old school, set in the lower storey of Flynns' or Cremins' two storey house, still remains.

 Religion

 There is a legend that St. Senan was brought to Ballard Hill to see the location of Scattery Island, where he went on to establish his main monastery.
 According to one version of the legend, St. Senan was mysteriously transported on a rock from the hill to the island.
 During Penal times, secret Catholic masses were held at the western gable end of Ballard House.
 The now demolished Ballard House (known locally as Father Mc's house) was the location of the parochial House or presbytery for Killard parish (and for a while the joint Killard and Kilkee parishes) until a new parochial house was built in the 1970s in the nearby village of Bealaha.